 So what do you do?
 Well, the best advice would be to seek the help of an experienced attorney.
 A good lawyer can get the warrant pulled, negotiate a deal with the prosecutor, and get the underlying ticket reduced to some lesser charge.
 This last piece of the puzzle is significant, because if you were originally pulled over for speeding, such an infraction can cause your automobile insurance to rise by having points put against your record.
 But if the attorney can get the ticket reduced (or even possibly dismissed), then you would not have to worry about that either.

-The affordable St. Louis traffic ticket lawyers at The Law Office of Jennifer Alter-Rieken have been taking care of people’s driving records for years.
+The affordable St. Louis traffic ticket lawyers at The Bankruptcy Company have been taking care of people’s driving records for years.
 Our goal is to make sure that your record is clear, and that your ability to get to work, school, or church is unhampered by some arrest warrant.